 Three Units – Two being Coursework (25% each) One being an external assessment (50%).

-No equipment other than normal school supplies.
+No equipment is needed other than normal school stationery.

 Financial skills learned will help students to manage their own finances as they become employed and need to organise their spending, borrowing and budgeting.